 - Fully collapsed plants (death)

 Water your plants.
 The most common reason for pepper plants wilting is simply a need for water.
 Don’t over-react to wilting, assume it is bacterial wilt, and rip up your plants!
 Try some water first, and if that doesn’t solve the issue in an hour or so, investigate further.
+Learn more about pepper plants wilting here.

 Remove affected plants.
 As with most diseased plants, the first step is to remove and destroy affected plants.
+Only resort to this step if you are sure that your plants are infected.

 Control pests.
 Cucumber beetles and other insects can spread bacteria from one plant to another.
 Learn how to identify and control these pests and others to keep bacterial wilt from spreading and persisting in your pepper garden.